oneal2000/oneal2000.github.io/index.md

 🎉 Our **SIGIR 2025 tutorial** on [**Dynamic and Parametric RAG**](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page)  has been accepted!
 Join us in 📍 **Padua** on **July 13** to explore the next generation of Retrieval-Augmented Generation!
 More information at: https://sites.google.com/view/sigir2025-tutorial-dprag/home-page

-- My first-authored Tutorial on RAG has been accepted at SIGIR 2025!
+- My first-authored [Tutorial](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page) on RAG has been accepted at SIGIR 2025!
 - Our Paper RbFT has been accepted at SIGIR 2025!
 Congratulations to Yiteng!
 - My first-authored Long Paper JuDGE has been accepted at SIGIR 2025!
 - My first-authored Long Paper Parametric RAG has been accepted at SIGIR 2025!
 - My first-authored Long Paper Caseformer has been accepted at TOIS 2025!
-- My first-authored Long Paper DRAD has been accepted at SIGIR-AP 2024!
+- My first-authored Long Paper [DRAD](https://dl.acm.org/doi/10.1145/3673791.3698403) has been accepted at SIGIR-AP 2024!
-- My first-authored Long Paper STARD has been accepted at EMNLP 2024!
+- My first-authored Long Paper [STARD](https://aclanthology.org/2024.findings-emnlp.625/) has been accepted at EMNLP 2024!
 - **Our paper “Scaling Laws for Dense Retrieval” received the SIGIR Best Paper Award!**
 - **My first-authored paper "DRAGIN" has been selected for an Oral presentation at ACL!
-(ACL 2024 Oral, Top 2.6% in submissions, top 6.8% in accepted papers)**
+(Top 2.6% in submissions, top 6.8% in accepted papers)**
-- My first-authored Long Paper DRAGIN has been accepted at ACL 2024 Main Conference!
+- My first-authored Long Paper [DRAGIN](https://aclanthology.org/2024.acl-long.702/) has been accepted at ACL 2024 Main Conference!
-- My first-authored Long Paper MIND was accepted at Findings of ACL 2024!
+- My first-authored Long Paper [MIND](https://aclanthology.org/2024.findings-acl.854/) has been accepted at Findings of ACL 2024!
-- My first-authored Long Paper Wikiformer was accepted at AAAI 2024!
+- My first-authored Long Paper [Wikiformer](https://ojs.aaai.org/index.php/AAAI/article/view/29869) has been accepted at AAAI 2024!
 - Our team participated in COLIEE 2023 and won the championship!
 Here is the link to our Technical Report: https://arxiv.org/abs/2304.12650
 - We participated in the WSDM Cup 2023 and won silver medals in two tasks!
 Here is the news report: https://www.cs.tsinghua.edu.cn/info/1088/5286.htm